yz19a/push_swap/README.md

   * 3 points for less than 8500
   * 2 points for less than 10000
   * 1 point for less than 11500

+For the bonus part you must create your own checker.

 ## Resources